 Federal Investigators Pinpoint What Caused String Of Gas Explosions In Mass.

 On an afternoon last September, a string of explosions suddenly hit Merrimack Valley, Mass.
-At least five homes were destroyed and a person was killed in the melee.
+At least five homes were destroyed and a person was killed.
 More than 20 others were injured.

 Federal investigators say they have now pinpointed what caused the sudden explosions on Sept.
 13 — a natural gas company field engineer made a major mistake in the plans he developed for construction work that happened earlier that day, resulting in a disastrous chain reaction.